 The capital attributed to operational risk is calculated using the NAB Group's internal AMA operational risk models and supporting processes.
-From time to time additional overlays may be made to ensure the capital held is reflective of the NAB Group's operational risk profile at a point in time.
+From time to time additional overlays may be made by APRA to ensure the capital held is reflective of the NAB Group's operational risk profile at a point in time.

-The NAB Group's model has been subjected to review by APRA and other external third parties and uses data captured from:
+The NAB Group's model has been subjected to review by independent external third parties and uses data captured from:

-- historical internal loss data which is representative of the NAB Group's operational loss profile - scenario analysis data received from business and risk management professionals which considers potential extreme events faced by the NAB Group - relevant data from losses incurred by other financial institutions and factors reflecting the business environment and internal controls.
+- Historical internal loss data which is representative of the NAB Group's operational loss profile. - Scenario analysis data received from business and risk management professionals which considers potential extreme events faced by the NAB Group. - Relevant data from losses incurred by other financial institutions. - Factors reflecting the business environment and internal controls.